Banking, market watchdogs push for changes to Euribor

 The watchdogs would like to see the recommended changes implemented within the next six months.

-Guido Ravoet, chief executive of Euribor-EBF, said the organisation was prepared to make the changes requested of it and planned to have more academics and former industry experts to watch over the banks.
+One of the heads of Euribor-EBF, Cedric Quemener, told Reuters earlier this week the organisation was prepared to make any changes requested of it and said it planned to have more academics and former industry experts to watch over the banks.

-"Six months is sufficient time to make these adjustments," Ravoet told Reuters.
-"We have information that the 39 banks on the panel will stay on board, but we need to give them comfort with regard to their contributions."

-A complete unravelling of Euribor, which could happen if banks continue to pull out, would throw the trillions of euros of financial products that price off the rate into confusion.
+A complete unravelling of Euribor, which could happen if banks continued to pull out, would throw the trillions of euros of financial products that price off the rate into confusion.

 "Let us take the opportunity to raise with you our concern over potential disruptions to the continuity of Euribor from the termination of contributions on the part of individual banks," EBA and ESMA said as they called for national regulators to encourage their banks to participate in Euribor.